freedom7341/G-standards/AV3(Inspection)/AV31(Avtomat)/readme.md

 #### 5. Body work.
 - 5.1.
 A car must be recognisable as a car and not just a chassis.
 - 5.2.
-ATV class vehicles (bikes, buggies, etc) can have little to no bodywork, as that is the realistic design.
+ATV class vehicles (bikes, buggies, etc.) can have little to no bodywork, as that is the realistic design.
 - 5.3.
 Using downloaded models such as TDM and using them as hologram bodies for your vehicle is not allowed.
 - 5.4.
 A prop body converted to holograms is allowed.
 - 5.5.
 Using models from HL2 and other source games (The Green ZAZ, CSS Corolla, etc.) is allowed as long as you extensively modify them.